ZeroniaServer/RocketRidersWiki/gamemodes/swap.md

 ## Objective
 The objective of **Swap Mode** is the same as **[Normal Mode's](https://zeroniaserver.github.io/RocketRidersWiki/gamemodes/normal#objective)**: break the enemy portals to win.

-However, there is a new dynamic of Light side versus Dark side, and the teams swap 'sides' (only visually, not spacially) between Light and Dark every minute.
-Base materials and armor colors change accordingly (i.e., there are different base and armor colors for Dark Yellow, Light Blue, Light Yellow, and Dark Blue).
+However, there is a new dynamic of Light side versus Dark side, and the teams swap 'sides' (only visually, not spacially) between Light and Dark every minute (although, during **[Sudden Death periods](https://zeroniaserver.github.io/RocketRidersWiki/misc/sudden_death)**, 20-second "Quick Swaps" occur instead).

+During these swaps, base materials and armor colors change accordingly (i.e., there are different base and armor colors for Dark Yellow, Light Blue, Light Yellow, and Dark Blue).
+The back layer of the base will always be concrete, colored black or white depending on whether the base is on the Light or Dark side.

 ---
 ## Items
 Unlike any other **[gamemode](https://zeroniaserver.github.io/RocketRidersWiki/gamemodes)** in **Rocket Riders**, in **Swap Mode**, players on opposing teams do not receive the same items at the same time (except for arrows, which both teams may receive).
-Rather, they get the same *kinds* of items: both teams will receive a missile or a utility at the same time, although those missiles and utilities may vary.
+Rather, they get the same *kinds* of items: both teams will receive a missile or a utility at the same time, although those missiles and utilities may vary by the side the teams are on.

-Note that the items each team receives in **Swap Mode** are not configurable in the **[Modification Room](https://zeroniaserver.github.io/RocketRidersWiki/modification_room/item_selection)**.

-Players on the Light side will receive Lightning missiles and punchable utilities.
+Players on the Light side will receive fast missiles and punchable utilities.
 Specifically:
 - The **[Broadsword](https://zeroniaserver.github.io/RocketRidersWiki/missiles/special/broadsword)**
 - The **[Hurricane](https://zeroniaserver.github.io/RocketRidersWiki/missiles/lightning/hurricane)**
 - The **[Hypersonic](https://zeroniaserver.github.io/RocketRidersWiki/missiles/special/hypersonic)**